chaconnewu/awesome-augmented/original_awesomes/awesome-pyramid.md

   pyramid-mongoengine package based on flask-mongoengine
 * [pyramid_mongodb](https://github.com/niallo/pyramid_mongodb) -
   Basic Pyramid Scaffold to easily use MongoDB for persistence with the Pyramid Web framework
+* [pyramid-excel](https://github.com/pyexcel/pyramid-excel) - pyramid-excel is based on [pyexcel](https://github.com/pyexcel/pyexcel) and makes it easy to consume/produce information stored in excel files over HTTP protocol as well as on file system.
+This library can turn the excel data into a list of lists, a list of records(dictionaries), dictionaries of lists.
+And vice versa.
+Hence it lets you focus on data in Pyramid based web development, instead of file formats.

 ## Task Queue